checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 A temporary issue from one location might cause a check to fail, but that doesn't always mean your application is down.
 With 22 available regions, Checkly lets you run checks from multiple locations simultaneously.
 This helps you spot the difference between a localized network problem and a real issue with your app.

-We recommend starting with checks from at least two different regions to get a clearer picture and reduce the chance of a false positive caused by a regional glitch.
+We recommend running checks from at least two different regions to get a clearer picture and reduce the chance of a false positive caused by a regional failure.

 Learn more about setting up multi-location checks: [Global Location and Scheduling Strategies](https://www.checklyhq.com/docs/monitoring/global-locations/).